-Given the FCA's focus on Treating Customers Fairly (TCF) the promotion of guaranteed car finance shouldn't be happening.
-However, taking into account the vast array of companies that fall within the FCA's reach, some 60,000 to be precise, and the mammoth task that policing them all must be, it's conceivable that some will slip through the net.
-It's something that can be evidenced by simply browsing dealer and broker websites.
+Given the FCA's focus on Treating Customers Fairly (TCF), the promotion of guaranteed car finance shouldn't be happening.
+However, considering that around 60,000 companies fall within the FCA's jurisdiction, policing them all must be a mammoth task and it's conceivable that some will slip through the net.
+Proof of this can be found by simply browsing dealer and broker websites.

-At Stoneacre, we take an ethical approach to the way in which we provide car finance and therefore can't guarantee an acceptance.
+As you’d expect, ours is an ethical approach to providing car finance and we’re unable to guarantee an acceptance.
 However, through our highly trained in-house team and large panel of mainstream and alternative lenders, we can offer a two-out-of-three approval rate.
 We never ask you to pay an application fee either.

 What’s more, we specialise in assisting applicants who’ve had trouble obtaining finance elsewhere, in particular those who have a history of adverse credit.
 So even if you have one or more defaults, CCJs, or an expired bankruptcy, we may still be able to help you fund the purchase of a new or used car (see: How we approach bad credit).

 For the purpose of this promotion Stoneacre is not acting as a lender but as an independent credit broker working with a panel of lenders.
 A list of these lenders is available upon request.
 Stoneacre do not charge a fee for an introduction to a finance provider, however, we may or may not receive a commission.